 You cannot power everything using your car battery, especially when the vehicle is parked.
 Be sure to bring batteries for your devices and tools, and bring a healthy selection of sizes from AA to D.

 It’s also a great idea to pack a couple of fully-charged portable power packs, so you can charge any USB devices or electronics.
 You can find many of them that attach to a solar panel to keep them juiced up indefinitely.
-In fact, you can even find portable solar charging systems, which are excellent for any bug out situation.
+In fact, you can even find systems, which are excellent for any bug out situation.

 If you have enough room, stow a generator.
 It doesn’t matter whether it’s gas or solar-powered, though the latter is the more convenient and sustainable choice.
 Either way, you’ll have enough power to energize several items or devices, including lights for a camp.